 A winning proposal does not shy away from potential objections or concerns that the audience may have.
 Instead, it addresses these issues head-on, demonstrating readiness to engage in constructive dialogue and resolve any issues.

-8. The Power of Storytelling: Making Your Proposal Memorable
+The Power of Storytelling: How to Write a Proposal That Resonates

 Weaving storytelling elements into your proposal can make it more engaging and relatable.
 Crafting a narrative that illustrates challenges, solutions, and success stories can evoke emotions and make your proposal more memorable and impactful.